-Urine acid measurement in the urine is used to evaluate and manage patients with kidney stones, especially uric acid stones as well as to evaluate renal failure.
+Uric acid measurement in the urine is used to evaluate and manage patients with kidney stones, especially uric acid stones, and to assess renal failure.

 More information